jayhuang75/rust-cli-med/README.md

-# rust-cli-masker
+# rust-cli-med

-## Background & Motivation
+## Background & Motivation about the M.E.D

-Sometimes in the Enterprise Level SDLC, we need a simple enough CLI tool with auditable capabilities for Data Masking/Tokenization/Encyption.
+Sometimes in the Enterprise Level, we need a simple enough CLI tool with auditable capabilities for Data Masking/Encyption/Decryption.

 ## Key Features